roman-milk/roman-milk.github.io/becoming-a-slut-wife-rachel.md

  "Well Tom, lets take this to the bedroom and find out how much staying power you have."

  On the way I made a mental note to call Julie and give her a "thank you."
-Report_Story #1